-- 17.29.
+- 17.30.
 At any stage of the claim, the court can determine the issue of what defamatory meaning or meanings were conveyed by a statement complained of.
 The determination of meaning is often suitable to be heard as a preliminary issue.
 Any such ruling on meaning will bind the trial Judge; and following a ruling on meaning the court may, if appropriate, exercise its power to strike out a statement of case.
-Trials of Preliminary Issues in the MAC List are usually limited to issues that can be resolved without the need for disputed witness evidence. - 17.30.
-PD53B sets out that a court may determine: - (i) the meaning of a statement complained of - (ii) whether the statement is defamatory of the claimant at common law and - (iii) whether statement is a statement of fact or opinion. - 17.31.
+Trials of Preliminary Issues in the MAC List are usually limited to issues that can be resolved without the need for disputed witness evidence. - 17.31.
+PD53B sets out that a court may determine: - (i) the meaning of a statement complained of - (ii) whether the statement is defamatory of the claimant at common law and - (iii) whether statement is a statement of fact or opinion. - 17.32.
 Although an application to determine meaning can be made at any time after service of the particulars of claim, any application should be made promptly (PD 53B para 6.3).
-Consideration of whether there should be a trial of the preliminary issue as to meaning is also likely to be required at the case management conference if not considered before. - 17.32.
-The application notice should be filed on CE file (or if a litigant is not represented and does not wish to use CE file, in the Judges' Listing Office, Room WG08), for hearing by a Judge, usually a Judge of the Media and Communications List.
-If the parties consent, the Court may order that the Preliminary Issues be determined without a hearing on the basis of
+Consideration of whether there should be a trial of the preliminary issue as to meaning is also likely to be required at the case management conference if not considered before.

-- written submissions see Hewson -v- Times Newspapers Limited [2019] EWHC 650 (QB). - 17.33.
+- 17.33.
+The application notice should be filed on CE file (or if a litigant is not represented and does not wish to use CE file, by email to abjudgeslistingoffice@justice.gov.uk or by leaving it in the drop box in the main hall of the RCJ, for hearing by a Judge, usually a Judge of the Media and Communications List.
+If the parties consent, the Court may order that the Preliminary Issues be determined without a hearing on the basis of written submissions see Hewson -v- Times Newspapers Limited [2019] EWHC 650 (QB). - 17.34.
 The court will be slow to direct a preliminary issue as to serious harm involving substantial evidence: any continuing dispute as to serious harm should ordinarily be left to trial.